SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 by the trajectory and parameters, I followed the idea by pytables ot use the prefix `f_` for functions and `v_` for python variables/attributes/properties.

-So addition of *leaves* can be achieved via the functions with the corresponding names.
+So addition of *leaves* can be achieved via the functions:

     * :func:`~pypet.naturalnaming.ConfigGroup.f_add_config`